 A fully immersive campus experience is an important part of an Ashesi education.
 Ashesi transforms students’ ethics and attitudes and fosters a willingness to take responsibility and to lead.
 As we enroll more students from across Africa, it becomes even more important to have the housing and gathering spaces to support this cultural transformation and to foster community in our diverse student body.

-In addition to promoting a strong campus culture, on-campus student housing has played a very important role in convincing families to send their daughters to Ashesi, especially in their first year.
+In addition to promoting a strong campus culture, on-campus student housing plays a very important role in convincing families to send their daughters to Ashesi, especially in their first year.
 As such, the university’s current ten-year plan seeks to improve the availability of on-campus housing.
-Currently 42% of students live on campus.
-We seek to increase that ratio to over 60%.
+77% of first-year students currently live on campus.
+We seek to increase that ratio to 100%.

 In September 2018, we opened our newest dormitory, C (pictured below).
 For 96 returning and first-year students, this residence provides a home base for community building and supporting one another’s academic experience.

 We are now actively raising funds to build housing for another 96 students.
 The funding required to build Dormitory D is $3,172,000.